-- Follow a "common sense" approach to compensating our executives - Not based on theory or ornate concepts derived from academic study - Derived from the Committee members' many years of actual business and practical experience in which they had to design compensation for their own employees - This approach and historical judgment have been very successful for HEICO, with the Company experiencing significant growth over a very long period and usually meeting its shorter term goals each year - Both long and short-term performance are important - The Committee applied the same judgment in 2019 as in prior years
+- Not based on theory or ornate concepts derived from academic study - Derived from the Committee members' many years of actual business and practical experience in which they had to design compensation for their own employees - This approach and historical judgment have been very successful for HEICO, with the Company experiencing significant growth over a very long period and usually meeting its shorter-term goals each year - Both long and short-term performance are important - The Committee applied the same judgment in 2020 as in prior years

 HEICO's success and the Committee members' continuous interaction with the named executive officers are overriding factors in the Committee's compensation philosophy.
-Over approximately 29 years, the Board of Directors and Committee members worked with almost all the named executive officers and, a period in which, the Company's sales grew from just over \$26 million in fiscal 1990 to a record of approximately \$2.1 billion in fiscal 2019, while our net income from continuing operations grew from just below \$2 million to a record of approximately \$328 million in the same period.
-Further, our compound annual growth rate in net sales and net income have equaled 16% and 19%, respectively, since 1990.
-During this time, our shareholders benefited significantly, as a \$100,000 investment in HEICO stock at the time current management took over operation of the business became worth approximately \$49.3 million as of October 31, 2019.
+Over approximately 30 years, the Board of Directors and Committee members worked with almost all the named executive officers and, a period in which, the Company's sales grew from just over \$26 million in fiscal 1990 to approximately \$1.8 billion in fiscal 2020, while our net income from continuing operations grew from just below \$2 million to approximately \$314 million in the same period.
+Further, our compound annual growth rate in net sales and net income have equaled 15% and 18%, respectively, since 1990.
+During this time, our shareholders benefited significantly, as a \$100,000 investment in HEICO stock at the time current management took over operation of the business became worth approximately \$44.9 million as of October 31, 2020.